pleiszenburg/zugbruecke/README.rst

 The following issues need to be resolved before 'Development Status :: 4 - Beta' can be achieved:

-- ``wineserver`` start/stop must be implemented in a clean way. pycrosscall is currently using ``time.sleep`` with hard coded time spans, waiting for the server to start and stop.
+- ``wineserver`` start/stop must be implemented in a clean(er) way. pycrosscall is currently using a few odd workarounds trying not to trigger bugs in Wine.
-- ``wineserver`` and ``wine`` related code should be isolated into an independent module or sub-module.
-- Ports for XML-RPC communication must be dynamically allocated instead of being hard coded - allowing multiple simultaneous pycrosscall sessions to coexist peacefully.
 - pycrosscall must become thread safe so it can be used with modules like ``multiprocessing``.
 - A test-suite covering all features must be developed.
 - Structures and pointers should be handled more appropriately.
-  Especially, structures should be passed in a better, more secure and faster way than via ``/dev/shm``.
+  Especially, structures should be passed in a better, more secure and faster way than via ``/dev/shm`` on Linux.
+For MacOS and BSD, similar solutions must be implemented.
 - XML-RPC clients should authenticate themselves before being allowed to access servers.
   Running connections through SSL should be investigated.
 - The log should be divided into log-levels with more or less details.